hexylena/wap/README.md

 # Wonderful Argument Parser

-A simple bash parser utilising my favourite trick of grepping through your own file.
+A simple bash function signature parser that turns function comments into a usable CLI.
+No bucket or mop required, this library takes care of all the mess.

 This builds off of the work in [`gxadmin`](https://github.com/usegalaxy-eu/gxadmin) and provides a pretty acceptable CLI parser without the annoyances of setting up, shifting arguments, or validating that there aren't too many or too few.